 How do I set up a business account?

 When you come to TCPayments to register you will first come to a step asking to verify your account.
 If your account is verified, then you can go straight to the setting up the TCPayments account.
 There are two types of account you can set up with TCPayments powered by Dwolla:

 - Business Account

 You will be asked to enter basic information.
 Your account will be able to fulfill payment requests and receive money from personal and businesses registered in TenantCloud.
 No limits on the number of transactions you can do each day, each week or each month.

-Each transaction has a default limit of $5,000 per transaction.
+Each transaction has a default limit of $10,000 per week.

 This might be helpful: How to set up a personal account?

 You will be asked to enter business information as well as provide the information about the business controlled and all the beneficial owners who, directly or indirectly, own 25% or more of the equity interests of the company.